mgravitt/eos_tolls/README.md

 cleos create account eosio tolls {public key #1} {public key #1}
 ```

-Compile and deploy smart contract,
+Compile and deploy smart contract.

 I use the following shell script with "tolls tolls" as the arguments: